Close-up of feet wearing handmade crochet slipper socks in dark blue and light blue, made with a two-tone design and snug ankle fit.

 Adult wearing two-tone crochet socks in bright and dark blue yarn, crafted with a simple stitch pattern for a snug and cozy fit.

-Easy crochet socks pattern instructions
+Free crochet sock pattern instructions

 • Toe: Work in rounds from the toe up.